jblakeh1/circuit-playground-lamp/README.md

 # circuit-playground-lamp
-A simple script to change the color of a lamp based on noise and light levels
+A simple circuit python script to change the color of a lamp based on noise and light levels